MarvinTeichmann/KittiSeg/README.md

 ### Modifying Model & Train on your own data

 The model is controlled by the file `hypes/KittiSeg.json`.
 Modifying this file should be enough to train the model on your own data and adjust the architecture according to your needs.
+A description of the expected input format can be found [here](inputs/inputs.md).

 You can create a new file `hypes/my_hype.json` and train that architecture using:

 `python train.py --hypes hypes/my_hype.json`

-A more elaborate description of the input expected input format of your data can be found [here](inputs/inputs.md).